muratk3n/thirdwave/en/2020/06/10-myths-israel.md

-Hamas became a significant player on the ground in part thanks to the Israeli policy of encouraging the construction of an Islamic educational infrastructure [most likely teaching a variation of Ottocunt Romanized peasant Islam] in Gaza as a counterbalance to the grip of the secular Fatah movement on the local population.
+Hamas became a significant player on the ground in part thanks to the Israeli policy of encouraging the construction of an Islamic educational infrastructure [most likely teaching a variation of Ottocuck Romanized Islam] in Gaza as a counterbalance to the grip of the secular Fatah movement on the local population.

 In 2009, Avner Cohen, who served in the Gaza Strip around the time Hamas began to gain power in the late 1980s, and was responsible for